AndrewEllis93/Print-Tuning-Guide/articles/troubleshooting/first_layer_squish_consistency.md

 - For **V2**:
     - **:warning: Ensure that you are homing Z again after QGL**, as QGL throws off Z height.
-    - See the above V2 section.
+    - See the V2 notes under the [:pushpin:First Layer Consistency section](/articles/troubleshooting/first_layer_squish_consistency.md#first-layer-consistency) above.

 - For **inductive probes *as* Z endstop (virtual endstop)**:
     - Inductive probes thermally drift, meaning that your Z offset can change at different bed/enclosure temperatures.
 You may need to calibrate Z offset for the temperatures you intend to print at.